okba-zoueghi/X.509-utility/README.md

 # X.509-utility

 The utility uses openssl command line and allows to create client or server certificate.
-The utility supports RSA and ECDSA.
+The utility supports RSA, ECDSA, and ED25519.

 ## Description